 Canadian WWI Graves in the Auld Kirkyard at Kirkoswald

-Kirkoswald is a small village about 25 miles south of Glasgow.
-It has historical ties to Robert the Bruce who was christened at the Auld Kirk and also to Robbie Burns who studied there as a young teenager.
+Kirkoswald is a small village about 40 miles SSE of Glasgow.
+It has historic ties to Robert the Bruce who was christened at the Auld Kirk and also to Robbie Burns who studied there as a young teenager.

-The churchyard of the Auld Kirk is the final resting place of three soldiers of the Canadian Expeditionary Force of the First World War.
-These soldiers were of the parish of Kirkoswald but had left prior to the war to become Canadian immingrants.
+The churchyard of the Auld Kirk is the final resting place of one soldier of the Canadian Expeditionary Force (C.E.F.) of the First World War.
+A war memorial to those of the parish who were killed in WWI is located in the north east corner of the churchyard facing out onto the main street.
+On the memorial there are the names of three soldiers of the C.E.F. who were from the parish of Kirkoswald who had left prior to the war to become Canadian immigrants.
 On the declaration of war in 1914 they joined up to serve with the Canadian Expeditionary Force and were subsequently killed in action.
 Their memory is preserved on the war memorial which is located in the north east corner of the churchyard facing out onto the main street.

 The photo in the upper left is of the memorial as seen from the street.